Florida Employee Rights Lawyer

 Employers cannot discriminate against either employees or applicants for employment.

 Florida state and federal civil rights laws protect workers from racial, sexual and other types of harassment in the workplace.
-The law prohibits discrimination on the basis of age, gender, race, nationality, sex, pregnancy, marital status, disability and other protected characteristics.
+The law prohibits discrimination on the basis of age, gender, race, nationality, sex, pregnancy, marital status, disability, sexual orientation, sexual identity and other protected characteristics.
 Certain local ordinances protect against discrimination based on sexual orientation and offer employees a procedure to complain and seek redress.

 Pay, Overtime and Minimum Wage